Best Messaging Apps for Business – Top 12

 WhatsApp Business

 Originally designed as an Internet-based alternative to SMS, WhatsApp also provides a business messaging app created specifically for small business owners.
 The app has basic management features.
-They are: as grouping users into mailing lists, automatic greetings, quick reply templates and performance tracking.
-Similarly to Snapchat, WhatsApp also lets you update your status with text, video and images that last for 24 hours.
+They are: grouping users into mailing lists, automatic greetings, quick reply templates, and performance tracking.
+Similarly to Snapchat, WhatsApp also lets you update your status with text, video, and images that last 24 hours.
 This is great for reminding customers about events and promotions that are ending soon.
 Also, it allows you to give out time-sensitive discounts and codes that give users a reason to check for updates frequently to avoid missing out.

 Business Messaging Apps